-A big decision you will have to take is which web hosting to choose.
-There are many options for hosting a blog, and the likes of WordPress do offer a free version and the paid for versions.
+A big decision you will have to make is which web hosting to choose.
+There are many options for hosting a blog, and the likes of WordPress do offer a free version and the paid versions.
 These are ideal if you do not want to monetize your site as there are limitations, as there are with some plugins and features.

 A self-hosted blog is very popular.
 For this, you will need a hosting package and there is a lot of information out there about those.
 When you’re starting out, look for shared web hosting and you can be up and be running for just a couple of pound per month.
 There are many different types of hosting packages also there are location-based hosting providers – e.g. if you are from the UK, sites like UK Web Host Review have selected the best UK based hosting packages.
 If you’re looking for WordPress friendly companies then go here.

 Again, it is vital to do your homework on your hosting packages.
 Support, uptime guarantee, limits on different elements should all be taken into consideration.
 Additionally, many hosting packages now offer “one-click install” options for some of the main blogging platforms, such as WordPress and Drupal.
 WordPress is the most popular CMS available right now.
 It’s easy to use and has thousands of great plugins that can transform the functionality of your site.
 Plugins such as Yoast are critical for your SEO efforts so we highly recommend that you install it.
 Others include WP-Optimize and WP Smush which will increase the speed of your site and decrease loading times!

 You can often get these bundled in with starter web hosting packages for free or a very small cost.
 Go for something unique, but also think about SEO and if any keywords can be added to your domain.
 There are a lot of things to consider when picking a domain.
 Ideally, keep in short and go for either .co.uk or a .com depending on where your business is based.